Table of Contents

 1. Check Operating Conditions:

 Consider temperature, pressure, and chemicals involved.
-Choose materials like nitrile for oils, PTFE for corrosives, silicone for heat.
+Choose materials like nitrile for oils, PTFE for corrosives, and silicone for heat.

 2. Match Physical & Environmental Needs: